Skip to content

 • Motor nerve to stapedius

-• Chorda tympani – sensation to anterior 2/3rd of tongue, parasympathetic innervation to submandibular +andsublingual glands
+• Chorda tympani – sensation to anterior 2/3rd of the tongue, parasympathetic innervation to submandibular +andsublingual glands

-• Facial nerve then exits facial canal via the stylomastoid foramen (temporal bone)
+• The facial nerve then exits the facial canal via the stylomastoid foramen (temporal bone)

-• First extracranial branch – posterior auricular = motor innervation around ear,
+• First extracranial branch – posterior auricular = motor innervation around the ear,

-Second extracranial branch🡪- motor innervation to posterior belly of digastric,
+Second extracranial branch🡪- motor innervation to the posterior belly of digastric,

 Third extracranial branch – motor innervation to stylohyoid muscle